pkgdemon/ghostbsd-core/README.md

 * 48 cores
 * 100GB of disk space

-Lesser configurations should work but have not been tested
+Lesser configurations should work but have not been tested.

 ## Configure poudriere